Soltanilara/ArduBoat-Ros2/Readme.md

    - Specifying vehicle is necessary with -v.
 Frame type can be omitted, but if differential steering is needed '-f' is required.
 Location, console, map are all optional, although good to have them on there.
 To get help, try
    ```
    cd ardupilot

    sim_vehicle.py -h
    ```

 4. **Run ROS Node**:
     - Run desired publisher and subscriber based on commands above.

+# Examples

+1. **Direct Propellor Control**:
+   - A video titled USV_Direct_Thruster_Control_Example in the Video folder demonstrates the use of gaming pedals and a steering wheel to control the NAC USV using the provided ROS nodes.
+2. **Velocity and Heading Control**:
+   - Experiment Evaluation section of the paper demonstrates this ROS node control.
+3. **Trajectory Control**:
+   - Experiment Evaluation section of the paper demonstrates this ROS node control.